FuelLabs/fuels-ts/apps/docs/src/guide/encoding/encode-and-decode.md

 <<< @/../../docs-snippets/test/fixtures/abi/encode-and-decode.jsonc#encode-and-decode-2{json:line-numbers}

 Now, let's prepare some data to pass to the `main` function to retrieve the combined integer.
 The function expects and returns a `u32` integer.
 So here, we will encode the `u32` to pass it to the function and receive the same `u32` back, as bytes, that we'll use for decoding.
-We can do both of these with the `AbiCoder`.
+We can do both of these with the `Interface` instance present on the `Script` instance's `interface property.

 First, let's prepare the transaction: